Home / Projects / WaterSmart Dams – Making Dams Work Again

 The project will involve 12 core demonstration sites, building farm-based water planning tools, workshops, field days and industry training.
 The project will investigate solutions including renovating existing dams, building new dams, and implementing evaporation suppression and runoff technologies.

-The GGA through the South-West WA Drought Resilience Adoption and Innovation Hub, will collaborate with the Department of Primary Industries (DPIRD) and the University of Western Australia (UWA), leveraging their existing work and prior investment in this field as well as four grower group project partners including Compass Agricultural Alliance (Darkan), Southern Dirt (Kojonup), Merredin and Districts Farm Improvement Group (Merredin) and the Fitzgerald Biosphere Group (Jerramungup).
+The GGA through the South-West WA Drought Resilience Adoption and Innovation Hub will collaborate with the Department of Primary Industries and Regional Development (DPIRD) and the University of Western Australia (UWA), leveraging their existing work and prior investment in this field as well as four grower group project partners including Compass Agricultural Alliance (Darkan), Southern Dirt (Kojonup), Merredin and Districts Farm Improvement Group (Merredin) and the Fitzgerald Biosphere Group (Jerramungup).

 WaterSmart Dams builds on the existing WaterSmart Farms program – a collaborative DPIRD designed program researching sustainable groundwater supply options using on-farm desalinisation technology.

-This project is jointly funded through Australian Government’s Future Drought Fund (FDF) and the Department of Primary Industries and Regional Development (DPIRD).
+This project is jointly funded through the Australian Government’s Future Drought Fund (FDF) and the Western Australian state government’s Agriculture Climate Resilience Fund (ACRF), supported by the Department of Primary Industries and Regional Development (DPIRD).

 Photo Credit: Main project photo of Simon and Wendy Williamson’s rebuilt ‘roaded catchment’, dam and silt trap at Kukerin in